sebastianconcept/Mapless/README.md

 ```
 ## Install

-Open a workspace in a supported Pharo image and evaluate:
+To start with Mapless, download Pharo, open a Pharo Playground and evaluate:

 ```smalltalk
 Metacello new